raspberrychris/3dprintersking/content/posts/official-creality-ender-3-3d-printer.md

 ## Verdict

+**4/5**

+⭐⭐⭐⭐

 The [**Official Creality Ender 3 3D Printer **](#)represents good value for money and it is relatively easy to get up and started with this 3D Printer.
 The 3D Printer includes spare parts with it which is really useful.
 There is also software provided to handle STL files.

-Some customers who bough this 3D printer have said that the instructions could be improved
+Some customers who bought this 3D printer have said that the instructions could be improved.